 Skip to main content

-This block acts as a bridge between Phonely and another system.
+The API Request block acts as a bridge between Phonely and external applications.
+You can use it to:

-• Trigger workflows in apps like Zapier, Make, or your internal API.
+• Trigger automations in tools like Zapier, Make, Slack, or internal APIs

-1. In your flow editor, click the ➕ (plus) icon below an existing block.
+3. Click the ➕ (plus) icon beneath or beside an existing block.

 Setup